UAlbertaALTLab/morphodict/docs/dictionary-data.md

 In practice, at this time, full dictionaries for each language arise as
 follows:

   - For Plains Cree, there is `crk/dicts/crkeng_dictionary.importjson` checked in to the secret git repository at `altlab.dev:/data/altlab.git`.
 This is what’s used in production.
-It was created by importing the old `crkeng.xml` file into an older version of cree-intelligent-dictionary that did a lot of paradigm and analysis inference during import, and then the database contents were exported in the new importjson format.
+It was created by importing the old `crkeng.xml` file into an older version of the software that did a lot of paradigm and analysis inference during import, and then the database contents were exported in the new importjson format.

   - For Woods Cree, the `munge/cwdeng/cwdize` script transliterates the production `crkeng_dictionary.importjson` file, using the